cvghivebrain/HiveView/README.md

 * CP Shrink - no samples
 * Crunch - failed on most samples from https://telparia.com/fileFormatSamples/archive/crunch/
 * Crush - no samples
+* DCL Implode - no samples
+* Deflate - no samples
+* EXEPACK - no samples
+* FAT - ?